ScottBreitbach/ScottBreitbach.github.io/README.md

 # Welcome to [**Scott's** Portfolio](https://scottbreitbach.github.io/)

-I am a Biologist and budding Data Scientist versed in Machine Learning and Data Visualization using Python, R, Power BI
+I am a Biologist and budding Data Scientist versed in Machine Learning and Data Visualization using Python, R, Power BI, Tableau, Alteryx, and JMP

 ## Portfolio